Syllabus: CEWA 568

 • To save your notebook as a PDF, go to File > Export Notebook As… > Export Notebook to PDF, this will download a PDF file copy of your notebook to your personal computer which you can upload to Canvas

 Homework will be graded on a scale of 1 to 10, with 10 being the best.
-Homework handed in late will be accepted up to (but not later than) Tuesday at 5:00 pm (Pacific Time), but two grade points will be deducted from the grade for late assignments (i.e. a late assignment that would receive a 10 if handed in on time will be assigned a grade of 8).
-Late homework assignments will not be accepted after 5:00 pm (Pacific Time) on the Tuesday following the due date.
+Homework handed in late will be accepted up to (but not later than) the following Tuesday at the beginning of class (10:30am), but two grade points will be deducted from the grade for late assignments (i.e. a late assignment that would receive a 10 if handed in on time will be assigned a grade of 8).
 Everyone's lowest scoring homework assignment will be dropped, so please do not worry if one week is not going your way.

 Final Project

 Final projects will be completed in pairs (or individually on request), and the topic will be selected by the students in consultation with the instructor.
-The topic should ideally involve explaining/teaching a concept and/or snow hydrology coding problem selected from within the student's area of interest.
-Updates on the project are required as part of the 2nd, 5th, and 7th homework assignments, and each student will give a short overview of their research problem and project results to the class.
-The project will be graded on the basis of the presentation (20%) and on the report (80%), which should be less than 10 pages long.
-Final reports will be due on Wednesday, June 7, 2:30 pm (Pacific Time).
-Further details are provided on the Course Project page.
+The topic should involve analyzing field measurements to answer a snow-hydrology related question.
+During the final week of class, students will present their research projects to the class.
+Final reports will be due on the final day of class, March 13 2025, by 11:59pm.
+Further details are provided in the schedule below and on the Course Project page.

 Grading Policy